ForTheCommunity/TorrentsDigger/README.md

-# Torrents Digger - Dig Torrents from Internet.
+# Torrents Digger - Digs Torrents from the Internet.

 ## Screenshots